• Home

 8 Things You Can Do If You Can’t Attend Your Friend’s Wedding

-When your friends decide to get hitched left and right, you can find yourself overwhelmed with invitations.
-However happy you feel for them, you only have the same 24 hours in a day as everyone else, and sometimes, other obligations take priority.
-What can you do if you can’t attend your friends’ wedding?
+When all your friends decide to get hitched, you can find yourself overwhelmed with invitations.
+Even though you’re happy and excited for them, you only have a few hours to give, and other obligations take priority.
+Lets face it, your friend probably didn’t even take the time to send a proper invite and instead sent a mass email to their wedding guests.
+So what can you do if you can’t attend your friends’ wedding?

 Quite a bit.
 By exercising proper courtesy, you can avoid hurt feelings and still help your friend celebrate her big day.
 By letting her know why you can’t attend and doing all you can to make her feel special, anyway, she’ll feel as if you did show.
 Here’s what to do.